Congress of the New Right: Activity

 The first meeting of the new party was held on 16 April 2011 in the Palace of Culture and Science.
 Over 2,000 sympathizers attended the meeting, including notable people like Krzysztof Rybiński, Andrzej Sośnierz, Krzysztof Bosak, Romuald Szeremietiew, Stanisław Michalkiewicz or Tomasz Sommer.
 One month later, "Congress of the New Right" was formally acknowledged on 12 April 2011 as a new name of the party.

 The Congress registered an electoral committee under the name "Nowa Prawica - Janusz Korwin Mikke" for the upcoming 2011 parliamentary elections.
 The National Election Committee ("Państwowa Komisja Wyborcza", PKW) accepted the party in 21 of 41 electoral districts, refusing the Congress to enlist for the rest on the grounds of not delivering a 'list of supporters' on time.
 The decision was generally received as controversial.
 The PKW rejected to submit motives of the refusal despite being constitutionally obliged to do so.
 This move effectively denied the Congress of the New Right access to the Polish Parliament as it effectively had to receive twice the votes of the constitutional threshold of five percent in order to be elected to the Polish Parliament.
 The party could not put forward candidates in most of the largest cities in Poland, including Warsaw, where Janusz Korwin-Mikke was denied enlistment.
 Representatives of other parties (UPR, LPR and others) were put on the lists of the Congress of the New Right.
 In the elections to the Polish Senate the party was allowed to put forward candidates on 10 out of 100 electoral districts (the number of electoral districts differ for the Polish Parliament and the Polish Senate).
-The elections were disastrous for the party as it received merely 1.06% votes (151 837), a result that placed it at seventh place.
+The elections were disastrous for the party as it received merely 1.06% of the popular vote (151,837), a result that placed it at seventh place.
 Therefore, none of the party's candidates were voted into the Senate.

-On 9 January 2013 The KNP Youth Section was officially founded.
+On 9 January 2013, The KNP Youth Section was officially founded.
 Access is granted to both young adults as well as those who have not reached the age of majority (18).

-In the 2015 party's leader Janusz Korwin-Mikke, along with party's MP Przemysław Wipler and MEP Robert Iwaszkiewicz split into Liberty, whose leader became Janusz Korwin-Mikke.
+In 2015, party leader Janusz Korwin-Mikke, along with party's MP Przemysław Wipler and MEP Robert Iwaszkiewicz split into Liberty, whose leader became Janusz Korwin-Mikke.

-In the parliamentary election in 2015 KNP stood for the Sejm from the lists of Kukiz'15, gaining 1 MP.
+In the parliamentary election in 2015, KNP stood for the Sejm from the lists of Kukiz'15, gaining one MP.